Management and Security powered by Landesk

 To manage devices using Mobility Manager, perform the following tasks:

 1.Make sure your CSA is configured in the console.
 To check, click Configure > Manage Cloud Services Appliances.
 If the connection to the CSA is configured, it appears in the list.
+To configure your CSA, see Configuring the Ivanti Cloud Services Appliance (Management Gateway).

 2.Make sure the core can connect to your LDAP server.
 To check, click Configure > Manage Active Directory Sources.
 If the connection to Active Directory is configured, it appears in the list.
+For information about configuring the connection to Active Directory, see Configure LDAP directories.

 3.(Recommended) Add DNS TXT records to allow mobile devices to resolve the address of the CSA.
-For more information, see Add DNS TXT records.
+For more information, see Adding DNS TXT records.
 If you do not add the TXT record, you may consider taking other steps to prevent users from typing in a long URL on their devices when they enroll, such as using a URL shortener.

 9.Enroll devices.
-Using the Mobility Manager, you can enroll mobile devices as well as iMacs and Macbooks.
+Using Mobility Manager, you can enroll mobile devices as well as iMacs and Macbooks.
 After devices are enrolled, they appear in the inventory and you can perform actions such as wipe or locate.

 You can create agent settings and software packages for devices after they have been enrolled.
 The other configuration tasks should be completed before you begin enrolling devices.